Header Background Image

 Finding Mabel

-After twenty eight years of service, one mistake could cost Sergeant Joyce Turner her pension.
+After twenty‑eight years on the force, one mistake could cost Sergeant Joyce Turner her entire career.

 Books & Stories